-When organic waste decomposes, it naturally releases biogas, a powerful GHG containing carbon dioxide and methane, into the atmosphere.
-But before this biogas can escape as GHGs—here’s where we put the waste to work—our partner suppliers capture and purify it to create RNG.
-Better yet, RNG is certified carbon neutral.
-This means that using RNG instead of conventional natural gas reduces the amount of GHG emissions released into the atmosphere.
+When organic waste decomposes, it naturally releases biogas, a GHG containing carbon dioxide and methane, into the atmosphere.
+Before this biogas can escape as GHGs—here’s where we put the waste to work—our suppliers capture and purify it to create RNG.
+RNG is low carbon, meaning, that using RNG can reduce the amount of GHG emissions released into the atmosphere.

-5 common questions (and answers that might surprise you) about RNG
+6 common questions and answers about RNG

 Want to learn more?